kmatarese/glide/README.md

 2. Passing kwargs to consume that are node_name->node_context pairs.
 This context lasts only for the the consume() call.

+Further details can be found in the node creation docs.
 Many of the provided nodes pass their context to well-documented functions, such as DataFrame.to_csv in the case of DataFrameCSVLoader.
 Review the documentation/code for each node for more detail on how args are processed and which are required.

 Back to examples...